andfadeev/lein-tutorial/README.md

 ## Installation

-Lein is available in multiple package managers, so that probably should be a prefered way to install it: https://wiki.leiningen.org/Packaging
+Leiningen is available through multiple package managers, which is usually the preferred way to install it: [https://wiki.leiningen.org/Packaging](https://wiki.leiningen.org/Packaging)

-If not it could be installed with a script.
+If that doesn’t work for you, Leiningen can also be installed via a script.

+Personally, I use [`mise`](https://github.com/jdx/mise) to manage my dependencies.
+With it, I can install Leiningen via a plugin.
-I'm using `mise` to manage my dependencies, so I'm installing lein through plugin, also you need to install Java on your machine:
+You’ll also need Java installed on your machine:

 ```bash
 mise use -g java@21